honeydew-sc/honeydew-ng/docs/reference/http-requests.md

   will indicate what value is stored in the appropriate `$res` variable.

 - The format of the HTTP request is new.
-This is the template for a request:
+This is the template for a
+  request:

         <METHOD> <URL>                # MANDATORY
         <HEADER NAME>: <HEADER VALUE> # OPTIONAL, as many as you like
                                       # BLANK LINE if you want a body
         <JSONPAYLOAD>                 # OPTIONAL, whatever JSON body

-    and this is an example of a PUT using all the parts: headers and a
+    and this is an example of a PUT using all the optional parts:
-    body:

         PUT https://hello.from/the
         Content-Type: other/side